 Day 2 Marrakech (B)

-A day for photography in the pristine landscapes of the Ounila Valley and World Heritage Site Aït ben Haddou Kasbah, a former caravan trade center dating from the 16th C., with multistoried fortified granaries of adobe.
+A morning transfer across the High Atlas on the spectacular road of the 7,500-ft Tixi-n’Tichka pass until Asfalou hamlet.
+The afternoon is open for photography around the village and at the World Heritage Site Aït ben Haddou Kasbah, a former caravan trade center dating from the 16th C., with multi-storied fortified granaries of adobe.

-A full-day transfer North, first up the palm-filled Ziz Valley, then across the multi-hued expanses of the Eastern High Atlas and into the Middle Atlas mountains, with their last forests of giant Mediterranean cedars.
-Lunch in Midelt.
-Early evening arrival in spiritual capital Fes, considered the last true example of a typical medieval Arab city.
-Gourmet dinner at the hotel.
+Continue North into the Middle Atlas mountains, with their last forests of giant Mediterranean cedars (and bands of Barbary macaques).
+Midday arrival in spiritual capital Fes, considered the last true example of a typical medieval Arab city.
+This afternoon, an orientation tour of the city, with its prime highlights.

 A full day for photography in Fes, amid its narrow alleyways, colorful bazaars, wonders of Islamic architecture and the famed leather tannery.